Steps When Confronted with an Assignment Against Your Property Filed by Another Party

 2. If the corrective assignment is filed and recorded, the Assignment Branch will record the assignment against the correct property and remove any pointers from your property to the previously recorded incorrect assignment document.
 [The assignment will remain at the reel and frame where it was recorded originally but when one searches your property the assignment will not be associated with your property.]

-If the party that originally recorded the document will not file the corrective assignment or that party cannot be found:
+If the party that originally recorded the document will not file the corrective assignment or that party cannot be found, the owner must file documents to correct the record.
+Depending on the nature of the error that resulted in the improper recordation, the owner has two options.

 1. You may file a document with the Office of the Deputy Commissioner for Trademark Examination Policy requesting that the pointers to your property be removed.
+The document must detail the erroneous information and provide the reel and frame number where the document is recorded, and ask that the recording not be associated with the owner’s property.
 This request can be faxed to 571-273-8950.

 NOTE: This will only be granted if the current evidence of record clearly demonstrates that the assignment recorded against your property was the result of a typographical error in identifying the property and no proper chain of title exists to the party who filed the assignment against your property.